minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • In-person and mail requests:

 Generally, correctional facilities in Minnesota have established channels for interested members of the public to request inmate records.
-An in-person visit to the record custodian’s office or the correctional facility is one of such means.
-Mail requests must go in a self-addressed stamped envelope containing a written request for the inmate record and citing the state’s public records law.
+One such means is an in-person visit to the record custodian's office or the correctional facility.
+Mail requests must be in a self-addressed stamped envelope containing a written request for the inmate record and citing the state's public records law.

-If the offender is detained or incarcerated at the county jail, visit or send a mail request to the Sheriff’s Office or the county jail.
-Interested individuals can find a local correctional facility contact information on the county official website or local law enforcement website.
+If the offender is detained or incarcerated at the county jail, visit or send a mail request to the Sheriff's Office or the county jail.
+Interested individuals can find a local correctional facility's contact information on the county official website or the local law enforcement website.

-Either way, the requester must possess the necessary information on the inmate.
-These include name, offender identification number, and date of incarceration.
+Either way, the requester must possess the necessary information on the inmate, including the name, offender identification number, and date of incarceration.

 • Online search:

-If a party does not know which state facility is housing an inmate, they may use the MNDOC Offender Locator.
-The Offender Locator is a central database for offenders and inmates within the state jurisdiction.
+Suppose a party does not know which state facility is housing an inmate.
+In that case, they may use the MNDOC Offender Locator, a central database for offenders and inmates within the state jurisdiction.
 However, a drawback is that it may take several business days for inmate information from local jails to reflect.
 To find publicly available records on inmates in local jails, visit the official jail website.
-For example, Anoka County maintains an online inmate locator, and the Hennepin County Sheriff Office maintains an online jail roster.
+For example, Anoka County maintains an online inmate locator, and the Hennepin County Sheriff's Office maintains an online jail roster.

 How Can I Find an Inmate for Free in Minnesota?

 Generally, it is a statutory requirement for requesters to bear the cost of searching, reproducing, and certifying a public record.
-Nevertheless, one may bypass this paywall with an appeal to the record custodian.
-The record custodian will typically grant a fee waiver at his/her discretion.
+Nevertheless, one may bypass this paywall by appealing to the record custodian.
+The record custodian will typically grant a fee waiver at their discretion.
 The requester must demonstrate that the record is in the public best interests and for non-commercial purposes.

 How to Find Old Inmate Records in Minnesota